Hernia Mesh Injury Lawsuits

 Surgeons may implant either an absorbable or a non-absorbable hernia mesh.
 Absorbable hernia mesh is designed to break down and disappear a short time after the surgery.
 Non-absorbable hernia mesh however is designed to be a permanent implant.

-The use of permanent hernia mesh products, such as Ethicon’s Physiomesh and Proceed, has been linked to a high incidence of adverse health consequences and complications, including:
+The use of permanent hernia mesh products, such as Ethicon’s Proceed mesh and Prolene Hernia System, has been linked to a high incidence of adverse health consequences and complications, including:

 - chronic pain